ork-labs/ork/docs/ROADMAP.md

 ### **Objective**

-With the daemon framework in place, this phase expands its capabilities to handle reactive and interactive workflows, which are core to GXO's vision of replacing complex glue code in areas like security orchestration and multi-stage deployments.
-This requires building out the lower layers of the GXO-AM and the corresponding lifecycle reconcilers.
+With the daemon framework in place, this phase expands its capabilities to handle reactive and interactive workflows, which are core to ORK's vision of replacing complex glue code in areas like security orchestration and multi-stage deployments.
+This requires building out the lower layers of the ORK-AM and the corresponding lifecycle reconcilers.

 ### **Rationale**

 Modern automation is increasingly reactive.
 Systems must respond to external events—a security alert, a git push, an incoming API call—not just run on a schedule.
-This phase delivers the foundational networking modules (`connection:*`, `http:*`) and the `event_driven` lifecycle, allowing GXO to act as a native network server.
+This phase delivers the foundational networking modules (`connection:*`, `http:*`) and the `event_driven` lifecycle, allowing ORK to act as a native network server.
 It also implements the `control:wait_for_signal` module, a powerful primitive for building workflows that require human approval, a common and difficult pattern to implement with traditional tools.

 ---